 Dogs friendly beach?

-Dogs are banned from May to September.
+Dogs are banned from May 1st through to September 30th.

 OS grid ref.